-INDP, the Institute for Sustainability and Democracy Policy, is an independent research and consulting institute which is in the process of being built up.
+INDP, the Institute for Sustainability and Democracy Policy, is an independent research, project implementation and consulting institute which is in the process of being built up.
 It operates on a non-profit basis.
 Its objective is to make contributions to sustainable development and to democratic structures.
-We offer research, consulting, and innovation services in this area.
+We carry out research projects as well as innovative implementation projects.
+Furthermore, we provide advisory support on these topics.

 Our institute is based in Luzern and Zürich.